Galeria-Kaufhof/galeria-kaufhof.github.io/_posts/2015-02-03-json-formatted-logging-with-play.md

 variant only solves this problem and seems like the nicer method to use in most cases anyhow.

-That's your JSON logging in Play!
-Framework.
+That's your JSON logging in Play Framework.